Blocking ads removes funding from us!

 With the OnePlus 8 Pro you can see through everything

-OnePlus 8 Pro Infrared camera
+OnePlus 8 Pro infrared camera

 It works by remote control or looking through some objects, but only if they have an infrared transparent housing.
 This is of course the case with many remote controls, which is why it works particularly well there.
 The 1st generation Apple TV also had such a permeable housing, which is why it worked there too.
 So do not panic, the feature does not break into your privacy and cannot screen you.
 You don't have to walk through your apartment either, there won't be many objects that you can x-ray.